josepdcs/kubectl-prof/README.md

 ## How it works

-`kubectl-flame` launch a Kubernetes Job on the same node as the target pod.
-Under the hood `kubectl-flame` use [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) in order to generate flame graphs for Java applications.
+`kubectl-profiling` launch a Kubernetes Job on the same node as the target pod.
+Under the hood `kubectl-profiling` use [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) in order to generate flame graphs for Java applications.
 Interaction with the target JVM is done via a shared `/tmp` folder.
 Golang support is based on [ebpf profiling](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter).
 Python support is based